 Any voter in the county can use any of the Early Voting sites in the county.
 You do not need an excuse to use Early Voting.

 The location and hours of the Early Voting sites will be posted here when they are announced.
-You can also contact your county Board of Elections for Early Voting sites and times where you live, because those those will vary from county to county.
+You can also contact your county Board of Elections for Early Voting sites and times, because those will vary from county to county.
 Many counties have sites open on evenings and Saturdays, or even a Sunday.
 At least one site in your county will be open for a few hours on the Saturday before Election Day (3 days before Election Day), which is when Early Voting ends.

 Note: All ballots cast early by eligible voters are counted and help determine the election winner, just like the ballots cast on Election Day.
 It’s a myth that they are not counted the same.

 If you can’t make it to the polls on Election Day, you have the option to send your vote via mail using an absentee ballot.